Qeole/Enlight/README.md

 generated with a `jpm xpi` command from the Mozilla add-on SDK (see [documentation on MDN][sdk]).

 Building with `cfx` is no longer supported.
-WebExtensions do not seem to support per tab activation of the toggle button, which makes it unsuitable for this add-on for now.
+I intend to work on a version based on WebExtensions, … when I can find some spare time!

 ## Usage